RJM8989/WDA-project-one/README.md

 - **SOCIAL MEDIA LINKS**

     - The social media links show the various social media apps used by the business.
-It helps to build loyalty and trust in your brand, to help advertise the business and to interact directly with customers in real-time.
+It helps to build loyalty and trust in your brand, to help advertise the business, and to interact directly with customers in real time.
 It allows the user to interact with the business.

 ![screenshot](assets/Documentation/feature03.png)